renatoathaydes/spock-reports/README.md

 ## Customizing the reports

-You can provide custom configuration in a properties file located at the following location (anywhere in the classpath):
+You can provide custom configuration in a properties file located at the following location (relative to the classpath):

 `META-INF/services/com.athaydes.spockframework.report.IReportCreator.properties`